rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 As you might notice, the first thing we do in the `resultOrThrow` method is the `ensureOwnerAndJoined` function.
 The method is `protected` and defined in the `StructuredTaskScope` class.
-It's a utility method that checks if the current thread is the owner of the scope and if the scope is joined.
+It's a utility method that **checks if the current thread is the owner of the scope and if the scope is joined**.
 Checking if the thread calling the function is the owner of the scope is crucial since we want the scope to stay within the structured concurrency context.
 As we'll see in the next section, all the properties of structured concurrency hold if the structure of the code respects the structure of the concurrency, which means that the parent-children relationship should be respected.
 So, if the scope escapes the structured concurrency context, calling the method `ensureOwnerAndJoined` will throw a `java.lang.WrongThreadException` exception.

 Finally, the complete code of the `ShutdownOnResult` policy is the following: